Az-Neter/AzNet-MASTER/ZEED/CombatSystem.md

 The Client program connects to the combat server when specified with port and ip

 Data is pushed from server to local client program; Server cannot be altered by client, client only shares data that already exists locally
+(ie. server is just a throughpoint for direct connecting two or more clients over the net)

 Any number of .zeed should be able to connect and choose targets and allies at will